PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 sort data.txt | uniq -u
 ```

-## Bandit9 - Use strings to print the sequence of printable characters in files.
+## Bandit9 - Use strings to print the sequence of printable characters in files

 ```sh
 ssh bandit9@bandit.labs.overthewire.org -p 2220